-UNEG is an interagency professional network that brings together the evaluation functions of the UN system, including UN departments, specialized agencies, funds and programmes, as well as affiliated organizations.
-UNEG's operational strategies are outlined in the UNEG Principles of Working Together (PWT) (2019) and UNEG Strategy 2020-2024.
+The United Nations Evaluation Group (UNEG) is an interagency professional network that brings together the evaluation functions of the UN system, including UN departments, specialized agencies, funds and programmes, as well as affiliated organizations.
+For more information, see UNEG's website.

-IES further adheres to the UNEG Ethical Guidelines for Evaluation, revised in June 2020.
-The guidelines aim to support UN entity leaders and governing bodies as well as those organizing and conducting evaluations for the UN to ensure that an ethical lens informs day to day evaluation practice.
+Moreover, IES adheres to the UNEG Ethical Guidelines for Evaluation, revised in June 2020, ensuring that an ethical lens informs day to day evaluation practice.

-The UNEG White Paper reflects on the possible role and contribution of UNEG to inform/guide UN reform, with a particular focus on Agenda 2030.
-It offers some ideas on how to strengthen the synergies between agency specific and system-wide evaluation at global level and how to maximize the value-added of system-wide evaluation as a key driver for a stronger, more accountable and effective UN system.
+IES actively contributed to the strategic discussions on the possible role and contribution of UNEG to inform/guide UN reform, with a particular focus on Agenda 2030.
+Read more in UNEG's White paper: System-wide Evaluation in Support of UN Reform: Towards Collective Accountability & Learning, reflecting ideas on how to strengthen the synergies between agency specific and system-wide evaluation at global level and how to maximize the value added of system-wide evaluation as a key driver for a stronger, more accountable and effective UN system.

 For more information in this regard, see also UNEG's Report on Evidence Changes Lives: Realizing Evaluation's Potential to Inform the Global Sustainable Development Goals.

 LINKS TO OTHER EVALUATION WEBSITES

 BILATERAL COOPERATION AGENCIES